Dale Bailey

-Dale Frederick Bailey is an American author of speculative fiction, including science fiction, fantasy and horror, active in the field since 1993.
+Dale Frederick Bailey (born January 24, 1968) is an American author of speculative fiction, including science fiction, fantasy and horror, active in the field since 1993.
 He writes as Dale Bailey.

 Biography

 Bailey grew up in Princeton, West Virginia and currently lives in North Carolina with his family.
 He teaches English and Creative Writing at Lenoir Rhyne University.

 Literary career

 Bailey has stated, "One of the abiding disappointments of my life is that I’ve never had any of the interesting jobs that writers are supposed to have.
 I was never a gandy dancer or a stevedore.
 I never drove an ambulance on the Italian Front.
 I just went to school to study literature and started writing stories."
 He has cited Ray Bradbury as his most important literary influence, along with Zenna Henderson, Clifford D. Simak and Stephen King.
 Other early influences included J. R. R. Tolkien, C. S. Lewis, Robert Silverberg, George R. R. Martin, Robert A. Heinlein, and Isaac Asimov.